d2l-ai/d2l-en/chapter_linear-networks/api.md

         raise NotImplemented
 ```

-The following example, we draw `sin` and `cos` with a different smoothness.
+In the following example, we draw `sin` and `cos` with a different smoothness.
 If you run this code block, you will see the lines grow in an animation.

 ```{.python .input}
 %%tab all